2Dkim/test_24oct14/README.md

-# this is the repo for bri519 final assignment
+# this is the repo for test